savinduwannigama/cool-compiler/Lab 01 - Building the Lexical Analyzer/README.md

 ## Test cases:

-	We have written a test case (custom_test.cl) to cover all the possible
+	We have written a test case (life.cl) to cover all the possible
 		- errors
 		- syntaxes
 		- keywords